ncarsner/public-data-nashville-building-permits/README.md

 # public-data-nashville-building-permits
-Project to analyze and visualize open source data for Nashville building permits issued.
+Project to analyze and visualize open source data for Nashville building permit applications.

 ## Objectives